HarivigneshA/Car-Damage-Assessment-for-Insurance-Claim/README.md

 # Car-Damage-Assessment-for-Insurance-Claim

 ## Objective:
-Use computer vision and deep learning techniques to accurately classify vehicle damage to facilitate claims triage by training convolution neural networks.
+Using computer vision and deep learning techniques to accurately classify vehicle damage to facilitate claims triage and assess damage severity by training convolution neural networks.